Fz3r0/Fz3r0/Cyber-Security-&-Hacking/Buffer-Overflow/Buffer_Overflow-Prep.md

   time.sleep(1)
 ```

-- `python3 fuzzer.py`
+- `python3_fuzzer.py`

 ---

 3. Crash Replication & Controlling EIP

-- Pattern creation:
+- Run the following command to generate a cyclic pattern of a length `400 bytes` longer ([Ax100,Ax100]:200+400) that the string that crashed the server (change the -l value to this):

     - `/usr/share/metasploit-framework/tools/exploit/pattern_create.rb -l 600`

-- Copy the output and place it into the payload variable of the exploit.py script.
+- Copy the output and place it into the payload variable of the `exploit.py` script.

 - Create: